An index of the BluOS local Library searches for Album Artwork from the following locations:

-- A Jpeg or PNG embedded into the metadata of the music file
+- A JPEG or PNG embedded into the metadata of the music file

-The limit is with the size of the artwork file.
-BluOS will resize any graphic file larger than 600kb in size to a 600x600 jpg.
-Portable Network Graphic files (.PNG) will also be resized and converted to 600x600 jpgs.
+With Optimize Artwork enabled, the BluOS firmware is not concerned with the actual resolution of the file (300x300, 500x500, 1024x1024).
+The limit is only on the size of the artwork file.
+BluOS resizes any external graphic file larger than 600 KB but less than 4 MB in size to a 600x600 JPG.
+Portable Network Graphic files (.png) are also resized and converted to 600x600 JPG.

-- The Cover.jpg file will now supersede all other options including embedded artwork to allow for easier changes in folder artwork.
+- a)The cover.jpg file supersedes all other options (including embedded artwork) – to allow easier changes in folder artwork.

-- Check out www.blisshq.com for a third-party paid app certified by BluOS to correctly re-size your album artwork.
+- b)Check out www.blisshq.com (BluOS certified third-party app) to correctly resize the album artwork.